-The baseplate is supplied with magnets for quick positioning on an optical worksurface.
-For more secure positioning, it can be bolted to the worksurface before the K-Cube is fitted, as shown below.
-The K-cube is then located on two dowels in the baseplate and secured by two clips.
+The baseplate must be bolted to the worksurface before the K-Cube is fitted, as shown below.
+The K-cube is then located on two dowels in the baseplate and secured by four clips.

 Fig. 3.1 Using The Baseplate